 Hi there!
 How fun was our Mother’s Day floral class?
 Thank you so much for joining.
 It was such a joy seeing you all celebrate and honor moms with flowers on this very memorable Mother’s Day.

-If you couldn’t make it to our class, below is a step by step summary of what we did today with a few helpful tips and tricks on how to keep your flowers lasting longer.
+If you couldn’t make it to our class, below is a step-by-step summary of what we did today with a few helpful tips and tricks on how to keep your flowers lasting longer.
 This can also serve as notes that you can refer back to when you’re practicing arranging at home.
 For those of you interested in practicing more often, we have two subscription options available on our website– The Pre Pay Option and Subscriptions.
 These are both great options to get you practicing more often and with different types of ingredients.
+You can also read some additional tips on selecting the perfect flowers for your mom.

 Process Your Flowers